 AHPRA The Australian Health Practitioner Regulation Agency is the national organisation responsible for implementing the National Registration and Accreditation Scheme across Australia.
 AREA OF NEED Is a geographical location where the medical needs of its population are unmet.
-Individual Australian state and territory governments determine their own area of need locations.
+Individual Australian State and territory governments determine their own AoN locations.
 COMPETENT An overseas assessment or accreditation body approved by the Medical Board of Australia, with advice from the AMC, as competent to assess for medical registration the applied medical knowledge and basic clinical skills of international medical graduates.
 List of competent authorities are available on the Medical Board of Australia's website.
-INTERNATIONAL MEDICAL GRADUATE A doctor who a) obtained a medical degree (final medical diploma/primary qualification) in medicine and surgery from an eligible medical school including confirming the degree title and graduation years are eligible as on the AMC website, or b) completed additional postgraduate specialty training and examinations and is awarded specialist and/or postgraduate medical education qualifications and recognised as a specialist in the country that provided the training MEDICAL BOARD OF AUSTRALIA The national board for the medical profession, established under the Health Practitioner Regulation National Law Act, with functions relating to registration of practitioners, development of standards, codes and guidelines for the profession, investigation of notifications and complaints about medical practitioners, and approval of accredited programs of study.
-MEDICARE Australia' public health insurance system.
-MORATORIUM A government policy which influences where international medical graduates work.
-Sections 19AA and 19AB of the Health Insurance Act 1973 mandate that they must serve in a designated area of workforce shortage before they can receive provider numbers that allow them to bill Medicare.
+EDUCATIONAL COMMISSION FOR FOREIGN MEDICAL GRADUATES ECFMG, a member of Intealth, serves international organisations and authorities involved in medical registration, licensing and assessment by obtaining primary source verification of the medical education and registration credentials of medical graduates who completed their medical education outside their jurisdictions.
+INTERNATIONAL MEDICAL GRADUATE A doctor who a) obtained a medical degree (final medical diploma/primary qualification) in medicine and surgery from an eligible medical school including confirming the degree title and graduation years are eligible as on the AMC website, or b) completed additional postgraduate specialty training and examinations and is awarded specialist and/or postgraduate medical education qualifications and recognised as a specialist in the country that provided the training MEDICAL BOARD OF AUSTRALIA The national board for the medical profession, established under the Health Practitioner Regulational National Law Act, with functions relating to registration of practitioners, development of standards, codes and guidelines for the profession, investigation of notifications and complaints about medical practitioners, and approval of accredited programs of study.